-He is Board Certified in Civil Trial Law by the National Board of Trial Advocacy, rated AV by the Bar Register of Preeminent Attorneys, recognized as a Super Lawyer by Washington Law & Politics, selected by the National Trial Lawyers Association and the American Society of Legal Advocates as among the top 100 lawyers in Washington State.
+He is Board Certified in Civil Trial Law by the National Board of Trial Advocacy , AV rated by the Martindale Hubbell, recognized as a Super Lawyer by Washington Law & Politics, and selected by the National Trial Lawyers Association and the American Society of Legal Advocates as among the top 100 lawyers in Washington State.
 In addition, he is a member of the Million Dollars Advocates Forum and the Multi-Million Dollars Advocates Forum.

-He has litigated and tried cases in numerous states across the US.
-He is admitted to the U.S. Supreme Court, the Ninth Circuit of Appeals, Fifth Circuit Court of Appeals, and several US District Courts.
-Edward lives in Renton, Washington with his wife, a transactional attorney, and their two children.
+He has litigated and tried numerous traumatic brain injury cases here in Washington and other jurisdiction.
+He has also been a WSAJ and WSTLA member since practicing law in Washington State.
+He is a frequent CLE speaker and is admitted to the U.S. Supreme Court, the Ninth Circuit of Appeals, Fifth Circuit Court of Appeals, and several US District Courts.
+Edward lives in Renton, Washington with his wife, and their three children.
 Collapse

 June 26, 2016